 testosterone.
 Each testicle is about the size

-coiled tube that collects and stores sperm.
+coiled tube called the epididymis.
+It stores sperm.

 The testicles develop